Embed This Data

 - 3.7% 5-year compound annual growth

 - $3,361 per capita

 - Inflation (CPI):

 - FDI Inflow:

-The Kyrgyz Republic is one of Central Asia’s poorest and least stable countries and is sharply divided along ethnic lines.
-Former Prime Minister Almazbek Atambayev, elected president in 2011 with Moscow’s support, has used questionable legal maneuvers to persecute opponents.
-Weak governance has encouraged extremist threats, organized crime, and corruption.
+The Kyrgyz Republic is one of Central Asia’s poorest countries and is sharply divided along ethnic lines.
+Weak governance under Almazbek Atambayev, elected president in 2011 with Moscow’s support, has encouraged extremist threats, organized crime, and corruption.
 The government has accumulated high levels of external debt and is heavily dependent on foreign aid.
 The economy depends heavily on gold exports and remittances from Kyrgyzstani migrant workers, primarily in Russia.
 Cotton, tobacco, wool, and meat are the main agricultural products, but only tobacco and cotton are exported in any quantity.
-There has been strong foreign investment, particularly from Russia.
-In May 2014, Atambayev signed a road map for membership in the Russia-dominated Eurasian Economic Union, saying that his country has little choice but to join.
+Foreign investment from Russia has been strong.
+The Kyrgyz Republic is now a member of the Eurasian Economic Union.
+Currency depreciation has spawned inflation.

 Corruption remains a serious problem throughout society and the economy.
 Although politicians and citizens alike are aware of this corruption, many view the paying of bribes as the most efficient way to receive government assistance.
 Many others, in turn, gain benefits from these corrupt practices.
 The judiciary is not independent and remains dominated by the executive branch.
 Corruption among judges is widespread.